Group lasso based selection for high-dimensional mediation analysis: MAHI: a two-step algorithm for Mediation Analysis with HIgh-dimensional data

-\item For each value of $w_Y$, the optimization procedure is run $N_{boot}$ times on data subsamples, with $N_{boot}$ large.
-For each of these subsamples, a value of $\lambda$ is chosen by dichotomy such that the number of candidate mediators kept is in a pre-defined interval, by default $[n/2,n]$ where $n$ is the sample size.
+\item For each value of $w_Y$: \begin{itemize} \item choose a value of $\lambda$ by dichotomy such that the number of retained candidate mediators is in a pre-defined interval, by default $[n/2,n]$. \item Obtain $N_{\text{boot}}$ bootstrap samples from the original data.
+For each bootstrap sample, run the proximal method to solve the optimization problem~(\ref{eq:optimization_pr}). \end{itemize}

-\item Candidate mediators are then ranked from most to least frequently selected across all obtained lists.
-The rationale is that a true mediator should be selected more often than a non-mediating variable, which will only be selected occasionally as a false positive.
-Finally, the $K_{\max}$ best ranked mediators are selected by Step 1.
+\item Rank the candidate mediators based on their frequency of selection across all obtained lists, from most to least frequently selected.
+The underlying rationale is that a true mediator should be selected more frequently than a non-mediating variable, which may only be selected occasionally as a false positive. \item Select the top $K_{\max}$ ranked candidate mediators. \end{itemize}

-\item The choice of $K_{\max}$ is guided by the fact that Step 2 is based on estimating the parameters of ``classic'' (i.e., non-penalized) regression models and that the number of the explanatory variables has to be chosen accordingly.
+The choice of $K_{\max}$ is guided by the fact that Step 2 is based on estimating the parameters of ``classic'' (i.e., non-penalized) regression models and that the number of the explanatory variables has to be chosen accordingly.
 For a continuous outcome the default value is $2n/\log(n)$.
-For a binary outcome $K_{\max}$ must at most be equal to the integer part of $-2+n/50$ according to \cite{sample_2018}. \end{itemize}
+For a binary outcome $K_{\max}$ must at most be equal to the integer part of $-2+n/50$ according to \cite{sample_2018}.

+It has to be noted that the soft thresholding induced by the lasso may select candidate mediators for which only one of the coefficients $\alpha_{1k}$ or $\beta_k$ is non-null.
+These false mediators will be dealt with in Step 2.
+However, in a very high-dimensional setting, the number of such candidates may saturate the number $K_{\max}$.
+We then suggest using a pre-filtering step using the first step of HDMAX2 \cite{pittion2025published} applying a high p-value threshold.
+This test is specifically designed to eliminate the candidate mediator when either $\alpha_{1k}=0$ or $\beta_k=0$.
+We applied this strategy in the application on real data presented in Section \ref{sect_application}.